TCJulian/Data-Analyst-Nanodegree/OpenStreetMap-Raleigh-Analysis/data_wrangling_project.md

 * ZIP+4 postal code format (_"27603-1407"_)
 * Inconsistent street name abbreviations (_"Crawford Ct", "Chapel Hill Rd"_)
 * tiger and NHD data sources in second level `"k"` tags
-* Carriage return values in database entries upon XML to CSV converion
+* Carriage return values in database entries upon XML to CSV conversion

+While all of these could be addressed, I will be focusing on the problems

 ### Standardizing Phone Numbers
 Phone numbers in the dataset came in various formats.
 Some had the +1 country code while others included parentheses around the 3-digit area code.
 The format for spacing also varied between numbers, with some using dashes to separate the different sections while others used spaces.